nishchay-veer/gladiator/README.md

 # Gladiator

-Gladiator is a Go terminal LAN shooter prototype for two players.
+Gladiator is a Go terminal LAN shooting game for two players.

 The current build supports: